-When the original Surface Laptop hit the market nearly two years ago, it was stuck in Windows 10 S Mode, and generally didn’t make much sense in the midst of the tablet-focused Surface Lineup.
-But, it all finally made sense when Microsoft launched the Surface Laptop 2 back in October 2018, refining the formula to become one of the best laptops.
-So, we want to know: what will the Surface Laptop 3 look like.
+The original Surface Laptop is nearly two years old these days, but when it first came out, stuck with Windows 10 S Mode, it didn’t make that much sense compared to the rest of the Surface lineup.
+Still, when the Surface Laptop 2 finally released last year, it refined the formula enough to become one of the best laptops on the market.
+So, that leaves us thinking: what will the Surface Laptop 3 look like?

-Beyond the obvious stuff, like an upgrade to either Intel Whiskey Lake or Ice Lake processors, a higher screen resolution and the inclusion of Thunderbolt 3 would be the most obvious upgrades – that is, if Microsoft is willing to abandon its proprietary Surface connector.
+Beyond obvious upgrades to the internals, like Intel Whiskey Lake or Ice Lake processors, a higher resolution and Thunderbolt 3 are the highest on our wishlist – but Microsoft would likely have to be willing to abandon its proprietary Surface connector.

 Cut to the chase

 - What is it?
 The next Surface Laptop

 - When is it out?
 September 2019 at the earliest